 - Properly execute emergency response protocols as outlined by departmental and university expectations

-- Clearly articulate the purpose, mission, and goals of Residence Life and Student Life
+- Clearly articulate the purpose, mission, and goals of Residence and Student Life

-- Clearly communicate, both written and verbally, to individual and large audiences; often dealing with emergency situations or student conduct concerns
+- Clearly communicate, both written and verbally, to the individual and large audiences; often dealing with emergency situations or student conduct concerns.

-- Serve as a vital liaison with various campus offices, including but not limited to Student Life, Campus Ministry, Deans, Academic Affairs, Campus Security, Health & Wellness.
+- Serve as a vital liaison with various campus offices, including but not limited to Student Life, Campus Ministry, Deans, Academic Affairs, Campus Security, Health and Wellness.